rgildiaz/ITI/pxeboot.md

 ```

 ### Troubleshooting DHCP Server
 You may also want to test your DHCP server.
-One easy way to do this on Windows follows:
+If you are connected to the DHCP server's network on a Windows computer, follow the steps below:
 1. Open the Command Prompt
 2. Type:
 ```